yt-dlp/yt-dlp/README.md

                                      before each download (maximum possible
                                      number of seconds to sleep).
 Must only be used along with --min-sleep-interval.
-    --sleep-subtitles                Enforce sleep interval on subtitles as well.
+    --sleep-subtitles SECONDS        Enforce sleep interval on subtitles as well

 ## Video Format Options:
     -f, --format FORMAT              Video format code, see "FORMAT SELECTION"